 3. Clapping names

-To introduce the children to the nature of syllables by leading them to clap and count the syllables in their own names.|
+|This activity helps children to be introduced to the nature of syllables by leading them to clap and count the syllables in their own names.|

 When you first introduce this activity, model it by using several names of different lengths.
 Pronounce the first name of one of the children in the syllable by syllable while clapping it out before inviting the children to say and clap the name along with you.
 After each name has been clapped, ask "How many syllables did you hear?"